code-ry/football_API/README.md

 ## Football Statistics App

-### Summary
+### Summary of Problem and Solution

 This web application is designed to provide statistics and information about Australian Rules Football teams, players and results.
-This is solving the problem of tracking performance data of sporting teams and their players for use by the following:
+This is solving the problem of tracking and storing data of sporting teams and their players.
+This data and information includes statistics for individual players, teams, the matches they play and the performances by players for each match.
+This is a problem as this data provides many insights to many different fields within the industry as well as third-party industries that rely on this information.

+ for use by the following:

 - Management of players within the sport.
 Management can track players performance based on average performance to gain insight into the value of the individual player.
 This can be used to determine a monetary value to pay a player.
 - Recruitment can use these statistics to calculate whether a player is required within a team or undesired.
 Future prospects can be found by analysing statistics of players and determining whether that skill is required within a particular team.